 Supervision of Trainees

-Externs will receive one to two hours per week of individual 1:1 supervision, depending on whether they are engaged in a 16 or 20-hour-per-week experience.
-One hour of supervision will be provided by a licensed staff psychologist, and for students engaged in a 20-hour-per-week placement an additional hour of supervision will be provided by a doctoral intern or post-doctoral fellow.
+Externs will receive one hour per week of individual 1:1 supervision provided by a licensed psychologist.
+Another hour of group supervision will be provided to students engaged in our Athletics rotation.
 The supervisory styles of supervising staff represent a variety of theoretical orientations, but all share a pragmatic and integrative approach to helping students function.
 Additionally, externs will be invited and expected to attend weekly case management meetings, bi-weekly staff meetings, and bi-weekly case conference meetings.

 Applicants to the externship must meet the following criteria: